This Is What “Never Settle for Mediocrity” Gets Wrong

 - Feeling content with where they are

-Even moments that should feel restorative can start to feel unproductive, as if they need justification.
+Even moments that should feel restorative can start to feel unproductive, as though they need to be justified.

-Slowly, everything becomes another opportunity for optimization — another area to improve, another habit to refine, another version of yourself to upgrade.
+Slowly, everything becomes another opportunity to optimize—another area to improve, another habit to refine, another version of yourself to upgrade.

 And over time:

-- Productivity becomes part of identity rather than just something you do
+- Productivity becomes part of your identity rather than simply something you do

-This is often the point where self-improvement stops actually improving your life, and starts becoming something you have to recover from.
+This is often the point where self-improvement stops improving your life and starts becoming something you need to recover from.

-People often assume ambition automatically leads to fulfillment.
+People often assume that ambition automatically leads to fulfillment.
+But ambition by itself is emotionally incomplete.

 Without balance, ambitious people may: